R-Krishnan21/nft-marketplace/README.md

-## Full stack NFT marketplace built with Polygon, Solidity, IPFS, & Next.js
+## Full stack NFT marketplace built with Solidity,Hardhat, IPFS, & Next.js

 To run this project locally, follow these steps.